The future world of work: one year on

 - Rapid testing, face masks and other Covid-secure policies – The first unfair dismissal case for an employee’s refusal to wear a face mask at work has recently been reported; and more such cases are expected.
 While the dismissal in this case was held to be fair, employers must remember that tribunal decisions are: (a) first instance decisions and therefore not binding on subsequent cases; and (b) are fact sensitive.
 In addition, many employers have now signed up to the Government’s rapid lateral testing programme, which requires consideration of a number of legal implications including health and safety, data protection and reasonable management instructions.

 - Mandatory vaccination policies– The “no jab, no job” mantra is gaining traction.
 Is it a reasonable instruction?
 Will such policies open up a raft of discrimination claims?
-We have provided some initial thoughts our recent article, but this will be a developing topic and requires careful consideration and examination of employment and equality laws.
+We have provided some initial thoughts in our recent article, but this will be a developing topic and requires careful consideration and examination of employment and equality laws.

 - “Work from anywhere” –We have seen many employers implementing new practices or policies, giving staff the flexibility that they may never have considered prior to the pandemic.
 Equally, this has given employers the ability to recruit from further afield, tapping into a wider pool of talent.
 However, remote and flexible working has numerous legal implications including employee monitoring, management instructions, working hours and taxation.